Wenyuan-AI4science/AetherCell/README.md

 - understand the scientific scope
 - reproduce the main access pathways
-- evaluate the practical usability of the system

-For that reason, this README keeps the model description brief and instead foregrounds **access**, **reproducibility**, and **research boundaries**.

-AetherCell also demonstrates a development pattern we believe is especially useful in biomedicine: pairing a domain model with a task-oriented interaction layer.
+- evaluate the practical usability of the system AetherCell demonstrates a development pattern we believe is especially useful in biomedicine: pairing a domain model with a task-oriented interaction layer.
 In this repository, that means the model is accessible through both a programmable API and a natural-language workflow, making it easier for non-specialist users to test core capabilities without rewriting infrastructure.

 ---